Who is eligible for $100 million Verizon class action settlement? Here's what to know

 In this case, the suing party and Verizon have agreed to a settlement to resolve the lawsuit.

 Despite the settlement, Verizon has denied wrongdoing.
-By agreeing to the receive payment, the settlement class, as well as Verizon, don't make any admission that Verizon is liable or that the allegation and defense in this case has any merit.
+By agreeing to receive payment, the settlement class, as well as Verizon, don't make any admission that Verizon is liable or that the allegation and defense in this case have any merit.

 Those who opt into the lawsuit cannot sue Verizon over the issue in the future.